 The Sony ICD-UX560 is the recorder you’ll want to get if you plan on recording small sized focus group discussions.
 Its greatest selling point is the ability to record high quality sound files in the .wav format and that you can visually monitor the microphones input on the screen.
 Great for doing that test recording I earlier talked about.

 My only concern is that it comes with 4GB of internal memory.
 That’s about 6 hours’ worth of good high quality recordings.
 You may want to get a 64 GB MicroSD card as additional memory.
+Here’s a detailed review of the Sony ICD ux560.
 For small focus groups, you’ll want to buy at least a couple of these recorders so that you can clearly capture all the participants.
 Check price on Amazon.

 The Tascam DR05 is another voice recorder that I’d recommend for recording small and medium sized focus group discussions.
 You can record high quality sound using the Tascam DR05 in .wav format.
 You can visually monitor the stereo mic inputs onscreen.
 You can also monitor the recording, while the recording is ongoing, with a pair of headphones (great if you have a dedicated recording focus group assistant).